Category:

 What are the updates to the Colorado Building Performance Standards?

-(Damian) Similar to Energize Denver, the new building performance standards are to address climate change, the state of Colorado has set goals to reduce Greenhouse Gas Emissions across all market sectors by 90% by 2050.
-Buildings are the fourth largest source of GHGs in Colorado so improving building performance is integral to meeting these goals.
+(Damian) Similar to Denver's efforts with Energize Denver, the state of Colorado has set goals to reduce Greenhouse Gas Emissions across all market sectors by 90% by 2050 to limit the impact of climate change.
+Buildings are the fourth largest source of GHGs in Colorado, so improving building performance is integral to meeting emissions goals.

 The goal of House Bill 21-1286 is to reduce GHGs created by Colorado’s buildings by 7% by 2026, and 20% by 2030.
 These percentage reductions are based on 2021 levels.
-The Air Quality Control Commission (AQCC) published draft guidance in November 2023 with final rules expected in Spring 2024.
-This program will apply to commercial, multifamily, industrial, and public buildings 50,000 square feet or larger.
+The Air Quality Control Commission (AQCC) published and enacted rules in October 2023 and the first reporting session closed in August 2024.
+The program applies to commercial, multifamily, industrial, and public buildings 50,000 square feet or larger.

-Building owners will have to report how much energy they use every year to the Colorado Energy Office and will have to reduce how much energy their buildings consume.
-There are three pathways to compliance by meeting either prescribed EUI or GHG targets based on building type or reducing consumption/emissions by a certain percentage against a baseline.
-There are advantages and disadvantages to each method.
+Building owners now have to report how much energy they use every year to the Colorado Energy Office and will have to reduce how much energy their buildings consume.
+There are three pathways to compliance – the Energy Efficiency Pathway, the Greenhouse Gas Reduction Pathway, and the Standard Percent Reduction Pathway.

 The Energy Efficiency Pathway is similar to Energize Denver in that a prescribed EUI target is set based on building type and energy consumption is reduced to meet or exceed the target.
 The Greenhouse Gas Reduction Pathway also sets a target but examines emissions rather than energy consumption.
 And finally, the Standard Percent Reduction Pathway allows for a 13% reduction in either EUI or GHG by 2029 and a 29% reduction by 2050.
 Broadly speaking, we expect high-performance buildings that are already close to the EUI or GHG targets will pursue the first two pathways.
 Buildings with higher benchmarked energy consumption or emissions that are further from the targets will likely take advantage of the Standard Percent Reduction path.
 However, all these buildings will be unique and will need careful study to determine the most suitable and cost-effective path.